UrITSolutions-Trailblazers/HanCo/README.md

 # HanCo
 E - Commerce

-## Instuctions to run app in localhost.
+## Instructions to run app in localhost.

 1. Install nodeJS and NPM for your OS.